The Unwritten Chapter: Options for Your Life Insurance Policy when you're living with a really, long term life threatening illness

 | Selling Your Policy | Selling your policy outright to a third party for a lump sum. | - Receive a lump sum of cash. | - You no longer own the policy. - Your beneficiaries will not receive any payout upon your death. |

-Why would I choose co-ownership over just selling my policy for a lump sum now?
+Is selling my policy for a lump sum better than co-ownership?

-How does the Terminal Illness Benefit work, and when can I claim it?
+How does the Terminal Illness Benefit work in Australia?

 Sources & Further Reading